For your Las Vegas Divorce and Child Custody concerns.

 A man will be presumed the natural father of a child under certain circumstances, as follows:

-To commence an action to establish Paternity, the Petitioner must file a Petition for Determination of Paternity.
+To commence an action to establish Paternity in Las Vegas, Nevada, the Petitioner must file a Petition for Determination of Paternity.
 Encompassed within the Petition, the Petitioner can seek a paternity test, custody, visitation, surname change and/or child support.
 In the event both Parties agree on all the terms related to the minor child, a Decree of Paternity is signed by both Parties and submitted to the Court.

 Should the Parties be unable to agree on custody, visitation, child support, etc., the Parties can appear in Court for a final determination by the Court.
-Please refer to the section on custody for additional information.
+Please refer to the section on custody in Las Vegas for additional information.

 Once a determination of paternity is adjudicated, the minor child’s birth certificate can be easily amended to reflect the names of both biological parents.